Our theatrical journey

 The Ultimate Reach

-RESISTANCE rehearsal workshop with Golden Globe winner, Regina Taylor, actress Rochelle Jackson-Days and cast.
+RESISTANCE rehearsal workshop with Golden Globe winner, Regina Taylor (Crowns), actress Rochelle Jackson-Days and cast.

 Stay Ready

 From our humble beginnings to our most recent triumphs, showcases the breadth and depth of Powerful Long Ladder's theatrical journey.
 Explore the evolution of our productions such as Golden Globe winner, Regina Taylor's Ohio premiere of Resistance that have graced our stage.
 Ms. Taylor reached out to founder, Terrence Spivey, about her play.
-That collaboration is a testament to our dedication to the performing arts and most importantly, the playwright's voices.
+That collaboration is a testament to our dedication to the performing arts and, most importantly, the voice of the playwright.

 Sharron is a multi‑faceted artist and arts educator whose work spans performance, direction, and community-centered creation.
 As a director, this native Clevelander, has led several productions such as “The Lynching of Effie Childs “by Gwen Wright and August Wilson’s "Joe Turner’s Come and Gone” She is a Karamu Theater Award winner for her ensemble work in Tazwell Thomas’ “Constant Star” Directed by Margaret Ford Taylor.
 She was also in "Love and Ecstasy" by Gail Nyoka and "Objectively Reasonable- A Community Response to the Shooting of Tamir Rice" Featuring Actress and Activist, Phyliss Yvonne Stickney.
 Both plays were directed by Terrence Spivey.